DanielNikkari/Alko-api/README.md

     <h1>Alko API</h1>
 </div>

 Alko product API built with FastAPI.
-Includes an MCP server for LLM integration.
+Includes an MCP server for LLM integration. [**Check out the API here**](https://alko-api-d0gi.onrender.com/)

+## Access API

+Access the API on *Render*: https://alko-api-d0gi.onrender.com/

+> [!NOTE]
+> The API is hosted on Render's free tier, so the first request may take 10-30 seconds if the server has been sleeping.

 ## Prerequisites